vfarcic/devops26/manuscript/17-progressive-delivery.md

 jx-go-demo-6-primary-...
 2/2   Running 1        65s
 ```

 While the database Pods are the same as they always were (with the addition of the new annotation), there is a change at least in the naming of those belonging to *go-demo-6*.
 Now they contain the word `primary`.
 Given that we deployed only one release using `Canary`, those Pods represent the main release accessible to all the users.
 As you can imagine, the Pods were created by the corresponding `jx-go-demo-6-primary` ReplicaSet which, in turn, was created by the `jx-go-demo-6-primary` Deployment.
-As you can probably guess, there is also the `jx-go-demo-6-primary` Service that allows communication to those Pods, even though that is further complicated by sidecar containers injected by Istio.
+As you can probably guess, there is also the `jx-go-demo-6-primary` Service that allows communication to those Pods, even though sidecar containers injected by Istio further complicate that.
 Later on, we'll see why all those are important.

-What might matter more is the `canary` resource, so let's take a look at it as well.
+What might matter more is the `canary` resource, so let's take a look at it.

 ```bash
 kubectl \